-Power Loss Alert Tick box Enable if an alert is to be sent when the power input drops below a specified limit.
-Disabled device.power.alert.enable Hibernat on Power Loss e Tick box If this option is selected, then the ORB will enter hibernate mode when power is lost and will only transmit every 6 hours.
-Disabled device.power.sleep Hibernat Delay Intervals entry Enter the number of base intervals after power has been lost before the ORB enters hibernate 5 Hibernat Period Text e entry box How often the device will wake and transmit in hibernate mode 6 hours Count Hours Tick box Counts the number of hours that the ORB is powered.
-Typically used as an hour meter.
-Disabled AA Battery AA Battery Low Alert Tick box Enable if an alert is to be sent when the AA battery level drops below a specified limit.
-Disabled device.batt.alert.enable Threshol Text dentry box The voltage at which an alert is raised.
-Default: 4.8V device.batt.alert.threshold Min: 0V Max: 100V Lipo Battery Lipo Battery Low Alert Tick box Enable if an alert is to be sent when the Lipo battery level drops below a specified limit.
+Power Loss Alert Tick box fied limit. device.power.alert.enable Hibernat on Power Loss Power box power is lost and will only transmit Disabled device.power.sleep Hibernat Delay Intervals entry Enter the number of base intervals after power has been lost before the ORB enters hibernate 5 Hibernat Period e ^{Text} entry box How often the device will wake and transmit in hibernate mode 6 hours Count Hours Tick box Counts the number of hours that the ORB is powered.
+Typically used as an hour meter. he ORB is powered.
+Typically used Disabled AA Battery AA Battery Low Alert Tick box Enable if an alert is to be sent when the AA battery level drops below Disabled a specified limit. device.batt.alert.enable Threshol Text dentry box The voltage at which an alert is raised.
+Default: 4.8V device.batt.alert.threshold Min: 0V Lipo Battery Max: 100V Lipo Battery Low Alert Tick box Enable if an alert is to be sent when the Lipo battery level drops below a specified limit.
 Disabled device.lipo.alert.enable Threshol Text dentry box The voltage at which an alert is Default: 3.4 device.lipo.alert.threshold